c86amik/spring-rabbitmq-producer-masterclass/README.md

 * To verify open `cmd` and run the command as `erl -version`.
 It will output the version of installed Erlang in your local machine

 ### Steps to install RabbitMQ
-* Download the .exe file from the Page as mentioned above in the [Software Required](https://github.com/c86amik/spring-rabbitmq-producer-masterclass#software-required) section
+* Download the .exe file from the [RabbitMQ Official Page](https://www.rabbitmq.com/install-windows.html#installer)
 * Install the exe file in your local machine
 * The above installation will also install the RabbitMQ Command Prompt
 * Open the RabbitMQ Command Prompt